cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of non-fungible tokens over an IBC channel between two modules on separate chains.
-The state machine logic presented allows for safe multi-chain denomination handling with permissionless channel opening.
+The state machine logic presented allows for safe multi-chain `classId` handling with permissionless channel opening.
 This logic constitutes a "non-fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host state machine.

 ### Motivation

-Users of a set of chains connected over the IBC protocol might wish to utilise an asset issued on one chain on another chain, perhaps to make use of additional features such as exchange or privacy protection, while retaining non-fungibility with the original asset on the issuing chain.
-This application-layer standard describes a protocol for transferring non-fungible tokens between chains connected with IBC which preserves asset non-fungibility, preserves asset ownership, limits the impact of Byzantine faults, and requires no additional permissioning.
+Users of a set of chains connected over the IBC protocol might wish to utilise an asset issued on one chain on another chain, perhaps to make use of additional features such as exchange or privacy protection, while retaining uniqueness with the original asset on the issuing chain.
+This application-layer standard describes a protocol for transferring non-fungible tokens between chains connected with IBC which preserves asset uniqueness, preserves asset ownership, limits the impact of Byzantine faults, and requires no additional permissioning.

 ### Definitions